Special fares to Sydney now start from S$199 — more details at the end!

 2) Explore the Mystical World at Jenolan Caves

-About an hour’s drive from Katoomba (Blue Mountains), you’ll uncover some of the oldest and most epic limestone structures hidden within the dark compounds of Jenolan Caves.
-These 430 million-year-old structures span across 17 different cave tours with varying levels of adventure and difficulty.
+About an hour’s drive from Katoomba (in the Blue Mountains), you’ll uncover some of the oldest and most epic limestone structures hidden within the dark compounds of Jenolan Caves.
+These 430 million-year-old structures span across 6 different cave tours with varying levels of adventure and difficulty.
 Stroll along the well-paved grounds or sign up for an adventure-caving tour while you squeeze through gaps and manoeuvre your way around dark spaces.
-Be sure to check out the cave tour timetable and book your tours in advance!
+Be sure to check out the various cave tours available and book your tours in advance!

 Opening Hours: 9AM – 8PM (Last tour leaves at 5PM)